 YouTube Shorts have exploded since their global rollout, with over 200 billion daily views in 2026 and accounting for 45% of all daily YouTube views.
-These 60-second vertical clips have become one of the fastest ways to reach new audiences and grow your channel on the platform.
+These vertical clips—now up to 3 minutes long since the October 2024 expansion—have become one of the fastest ways to reach new audiences and grow your channel on the platform.
 Yet the same momentum that makes Shorts so powerful can also leave creators scrambling: upload windows feel narrower, competition is fiercer, and consistency is no longer optional—it's the price of entry.

 That's where scheduling YouTube Shorts comes in.
 By queuing Shorts ahead of time, you can: